keitaroinc/ckanext-password-policy/README.md

 # CKAN password policy

-CKAN extension that adds password policy for all the users.
-With this extension You can set up minimum password length and password complexity (password must consist capital and small letters, number and special characters).
-A user lock on defined time period after x number of failed logins is also implemented
+A CKAN extension that enforces configurable password policies—requiring minimum length and complexity with uppercase, lowercase, numeric, and special characters—and implements automatic user lockout after a defined number of failed login attempts to enhance platform security.

 ## Requirements